pantheon-systems/documentation/source/_docs/wordpress-s3.md

     mv S3-Uploads-2.0.0/ S3-Uploads
     ```

-3. Create and / or copy your S3 upload key and secret from the "My security credentials" section of your AWS account to a text editor on your local computer.
+3. Create and / or copy your access ID key and secret access key from the "My security credentials" section of your AWS account to a text editor on your local computer.

 4. Add the credentials to `wp-config.php`, as described in the plugin's [README](https://github.com/humanmade/S3-Uploads#getting-set-up){.external} file.
 For security, we recommended a service like [Lockr](https://pantheon.io/docs/guides/lockr/) or the [Terminus Secrets plugin](https://github.com/pantheon-systems/terminus-secrets-plugin) to store and retrieve these credentials securely.